PozniakVA/it-company-task-manager/README.md

 - Create, delete, and update task types.
 - View information about task workers, types of tasks, and professions.

+## Additionally
+Some **names** have links to detailed information about themselves and edit and delete buttons

 ## Getting Started
 These instructions will help you set up the Task Manager on your local machine for development and testing purposes.